ElectricChacho/test/README.md

 # test
-test repo for learning github
+Test repo for updating files in github.

-I will have chicekn with some vegetables
+I will have chicken with some vegetables for lunch.